Signolteam/coding-challenges/app/README.md

 # Tasks Management Portal - Frontend

-# Accessing the Portal
-The portal can be accessed from: https://doqxqjma2w719.cloudfront.net/.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).